HomeProBadgeHomeProBadge

 Frequently Asked Questions

-What should I do first when I receive a permit violation notice in Buchanan County?
+What types of professionals do I need to resolve a permit violation in Buchanan County?

-Ignoring the notice can result in daily fines (Up to $2,500 per violation (misdemeanor); civil penalties of $100 for initial summons and $350 for each additional summons (if locality adopts civil penalty ordinance); maximum total civil penalties of $4,000 for violations from same operative facts; each day violation continues after conviction constitutes separate offense), a lien on your property, and the county pursuing legal action.
-It can also block you from selling your home.
-Acting quickly is always the right choice.
+Buchanan County's penalty range for permit violations is Up to $2,500 per violation (misdemeanor); civil penalties of $100 for initial summons and $350 for each additional summons (if locality adopts civil penalty ordinance); maximum total civil penalties of $4,000 for violations from same operative facts; each day violation continues after conviction constitutes separate offense.
+Many counties impose per-day fines that accumulate from the date of first notice.
+Fines that reach a certain threshold can be liened against the property and accrue interest.

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.